Evaluating ADHD in primary care – objectively

 1-minute summary: This case study shares the story of how the Sunlight Group Practice in the Wirral, Merseyside, is the first in the country to combine secondary care specialist services with primary care in ADHD to deliver an integrated, efficient pathway.

-The Leap Project is the first service in the country to combine secondary care specialist services with primary care to deliver an integrated, efficient pathway.
-The project involved the Wirral CCG (clinical commissioning group), the Wirral adult ADHD team at the Sunlight Group Practice, and Qbtech.
+The Leap Project is the first service in England to combine secondary care specialist services with primary care to deliver an integrated, efficient pathway.
+The project involved the Wirral CCG (clinical commissioning group), the Wirral adult ADHD team at the Sunlight Group Practice (part of the Cheshire and Wirral Partnership NHS Foundation Trust), and Qbtech.

-Following the project which assessed 48 patients, QbTest is being rolled out across other primary care networks, with GPs and mental health workers across these organisations to be trained on how to administer the tests and interpret the results.
+Following the project which assessed 48 patients, QbTest has now been rolled out across other primary care networks, with GPs and mental health workers across these organisations being trained on how to administer the tests and interpret the results.
 Moving the assessment into primary care allows patients to be assessed in primary care after a referral.

 “I didn’t particularly think it was ADHD, I just thought the rest of the world were looking at things differently to me.